Why Spreadsheets Don’t Work for Localization

 Faster Software Localization with Translation Management Software

 You can speed up your localization projects by leaving spreadsheets behind you.
-With a robust translation management software like Phrase, communication between all parties is easy.
+With robust localization technology, communication between all parties is easy.
 Your projects are faster and more efficient, reducing your time and cost.
 Instead of all that dangerous manual work and the real possibility of client termination, you can harness the power of technology to get more done quicker.
 Automated platforms were made to streamline and improve our workflow, leading to improved efficiency and reduced cost.
 Localizing software with a spreadsheet is like trying to write a dissertation on a typewriter.
 Cutting corners by using subpar technology and outdated practices will mean you’ll pay more in the long run for lower-quality results.
 Trust us when we say: send the spreadsheets back to 2010 and start growing your business faster.